- From the services menu, select “Request for issuance of a New Excavation Permit”.

 10. The requesting utility entity must review and verify the application data before submission.

-Comprehensive Guide to Civil Works for Infrastructure 2024-1446 (First Edition)
+Comprehensive Guide for Civil Infrastructure Works 2024-1446 (First Edition)

 Review the list of conditions and government approvals required based on the type of activity.